 When your primary care doctor or licensed mental health professional develops a treatment plan to help you cope with living with anxiety, there are different recommendations they may make, including medication, therapy—or both.

-However, it is often difficult to find a successful treatment right away, and you will likely have to try different combinations before you find the one that works for you.
+However, it is often difficult to find a successful treatment right away, and you may need to try different combinations before you discover what works best for you.

-Medication often used to treat anxiety include:
+Types of medications often prescribed to treat anxiety include:

-If your doctor does decide to prescribe them, it will be for short-term use only.
+If your doctor does decide to prescribe benzodiazepines, it will typically be for short-term use only.
 If you have a history of drug or alcohol abuse, let your doctor know as you should avoid taking this medication.